rioparmar1996/thefirstavenger/README.md

 # thefirstavenger
-This project illustrates how to connect a MySql database with a GUI developed using python's library Tkinter.
+This project illustrates a Library Management System, cretaed using python and Tkinter.
+As part of CSCI 6622 - Database Systems.